qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 The :guilabel:`Font` selector widget is a convenient shortcut when you want to set font properties for textual information (feature labels, decoration labels, map legend text, ...).
-Clicking the drop-down arrow shows the following options:
+Clicking the drop-down arrow shows some or all of the following options:

 .. _figure_fontselector_widget: